We build a firm foundation in American legal principles

 Free introductory texts on the American legal system and multiple choice bar exam strategies

-Strategies & Tactics for the MBE, a book designed to introduce you to the intricacies of multiple choice questions on the MBE and each of the six MBE subjects; Law 101, a basic (sometimes entertaining) breakdown of the seven subjects taught to all American students in law school, so that you’ll get a general understanding of the American legal framework prior to bar review; and 1001 Legal Words You Need to Know, a handy guide to American legal terms that are essential on the bar exam.
+Strategies & Tactics for the MBE, a book designed to introduce you to the intricacies of multiple choice questions on the MBE and each of the seven MBE subjects; Law 101, a basic (sometimes entertaining) breakdown of the seven subjects taught to all American students in law school, so that you’ll get a general understanding of the American legal framework prior to bar review; and 1001 Legal Words You Need to Know, a handy guide to American legal terms that are essential on the bar exam.

 Early access to bar review lectures